PaloAltoNetworks/Azure_Training/Azure_Autoscaling_Lab/README.md

 <br/><br/>

 # 3. Deploy Panorama
-In this part you will deploy a single Panorama with a Public IP to garuantee internet connectivity and do a basic configuration of the Panorama.
+In this part you will deploy a single Panorama with a Public IP to guarantee internet connectivity and do a basic configuration of the Panorama.
 In the next step you will install the Software License plugin and configure it.

 ## 3.1.
 What you'll do
 - Login to Azure